-The second hole is a relatively easy par 5 dog leg right.
+The second hole is a relatively short par 5 dog leg right.
 The tee shot should be between the two fairway bunkers.
 A conservative second shot short of the left side fairway bunker will still leave a short distance to a 40 yard deep green.
 The green is guarded by out of bounds left and a big bunker front right which makes going for this green in two a true risk and reward decision.
 Distance control on your approach is paramount to leave yourself with a good chance at birdie.
 The green is slopped back to front.
 It is wise to leave approach shots to back pin placements below the hole.

 This is a short par 4 with a slight dog leg right.
 Do not get greedy off this tee.
 A 200 yard tee shot will leave you with 150 yards to the green.
-Play to the middle of this green when the bunker is right, otherwise, being aggressive with your approach is the play.
+Play to the middle of this green when the pin is right, otherwise, being aggressive with your approach is the play.
 Pay attention to the tops of the trees on your second shot.
 You may not feel the wind from the fairway, but when the ball gets above the trees, it can be hit by a wall of wind.
 Take an extra club when you see the trees moving.

 A good tee shot will serve you well on this slight dog leg right par 4.
 The green is very approachable from any spot in the fairway.
 This green is 45 yards deep, so a back pin can call for 1 or 2 additional clubs.
 This is a relatively flat green, so take a good run at your birdie.

 This is the shortest par 3 on the course.
 Similar to hole number 3, the wind can be blowing here without feeling it on the tee, so look at the tree tops.
 Right side of this green is not very deep, short is better than long when the pin is on that side.
 Once on the green, you will need to pay attention to the subtle breaks.
 Short, but par is your friend.